• Skip to primary navigation

 One of the best ways to whip up Chinese cabbage soup is with a buffet of classic complements like Chicken Egg Rolls, Vegetable Dumplings, or Pan-Fried Noodles.
 These are all dishes that my friends and I used to order for Chinese takeout.
 Alternatively, you can go for a more unique pairing like Asian Garlic Shrimp and Riced Sweet Potato or a refreshing Vegan Paleo Broccoli Cashew Salad.
 You won’t know what could go well with this dish until you try it!

-Hearty vegetable soup with carrots, cabbage, and green onions in a white bowl, served with a white spoon, promoting healthy eating and nutritious recipes.
+Chinese cabbage soup with sliced carrots, napa cabbage, and green onions in a white bowl.

 Recipe